i-love-flamingo/example-helloworld/Readme.md

 * In line 8 we define the controller struct.
 In flamingo a web controller should use the `web.Responder` type to render responses.
 So we define this as a private dependency in our controller.
 * In line 13 we are using the dependency injection feature of dingo (=the flamingo dependency injection) by implementing an Inject method, that requests all the dependency as parameters.
 Dingo will make sure that the controller will get its dependencies injected.
 * In line 20 we are implementing our first action method.
 Each web action gets the go context and the current web request as parameter.
-* In line 22 we are using the Responder type to render a response.
+* In line 22 we are using the "render" method to render a template.
 The first parameter is the name of the template that should be rendered - we will create it later.

 > **_More about Dingo:_**  Dingo is the dependency injection that it used in flamingo.